gamemanual0/gm0/source/docs/awards/award-types.rst

       Official Game Manual Description
          This judged award is given to the team that best embodies the ‘challenge’ of the FIRST Tech Challenge program.
 The Team that receives this award is a strong ambassador for FIRST programs and a role model FIRST Team.
 This Team is a top contender for many other judged awards and is a gracious competitor.
 The Inspire Award winner is an inspiration to other Teams, acting with Gracious Professionalism® both on and off the playing field.
 This Team shares their experiences, enthusiasm and knowledge with other teams, sponsors, their community, and the Judges.
 Working as a unit, this Team will have shown success in performing the task of designing and building a Robot.

    Think Award
-      The Think award is based entirely on the |EN|.
+      The Think award is based entirely on the |EN| and Engineering Portfolio.
       In order to have a chance at winning, should include as much math and physics as possible in the |EN|, and document the entire journey of the robot.

       For the Think award, it’s required to have a summary page in the